 • Spot patterns that traditional models might miss

-This function identifies messages that may coordinate urgent group activities—an essential signal for monitoring protests, riots, or planned attacks.
+Flag urgent group action.
+This function identifies messages that may coordinate urgent group activities, an essential signal for monitoring protests, riots, or planned attacks.
+It looks for urgency phrases such as "we meet at," "rendezvous," and "gathering at."

-By mapping slang terms (like “fireworks” for “guns” or “picnic” for “rally”), you can surface coded language that may signal emerging threats:
+Detect slang, ambiguity, and euphemisms.
+By mapping slang terms (like "fireworks" for "guns" or "picnic" for "rally"), coded language signaling emerging threats can be surfaced:

 slang_terms = {"fireworks": "guns", "picnic": "rally", "party favors": "explosives"}